CD Graduate Admission FAQs

 We require undergraduate courses that cover the following content: anatomy and physiology of the speech and hearing mechanisms, phonetics, speech science, audiology, language development, and an introductory survey course about communication disorders.
 You may take these at one or more institutions, depending on what best suits your circumstances.

 The courses do not have to be completed prior to applying for admission; however, they must be completed with a grade of B- or better prior to beginning the program.
 To facilitate this, the department offers these courses during the fall and spring semesters as well as in a concentrated format during the summer.
+Students entering the Emerson graduate program receive a discounted registration rate for these courses.

 Do I have to take the undergraduate background preparatory courses at Emerson?

 No. These may be completed through any undergraduate program.
 You may take these at one or more institutions, depending on what best suits your circumstances.
+Students entering the Emerson graduate program who decide to take the courses at Emerson will receive a discounted registration rate.

 For ASHA certification purposes, you must have had one college-level course in each of the following areas: biological science, a course in physics or chemistry, statistics, and social/behavioral sciences.
 These must be completed prior to finishing the graduate curriculum.
 If you have not completed these courses before entering the graduate program, they should be completed by end of the first year in the program.